SamuelMaddox/personal-site/dev-notes/new-react-app/step-z-update-project-readme.md

 yarn start
 ```

-### Step 4 - Open Application
+### Step 4 - Open The Application

 Open your web browser and go to [http://localhost:3000](http://localhost:3000) to view the app.

 ### Step 5 - Read the Documentation

-Be sure to read through the rest of this readme to understand all the tooling used to help aid in this apps development.
+Be sure to read through the rest of this readme to understand all the tooling used to help developers build this application.

 ## Scripts